japila-books/apache-spark-internals/docs/tools/spark-submit.md

 ...
 ```

 When executed, `spark-submit` script first checks whether `SPARK_HOME` environment variable is set and sets it to the directory that contains `bin/spark-submit` shell script if not.
-It then executes link:spark-class.adoc[`spark-class` shell script] to run <<main, `SparkSubmit` standalone application>>.
+It then executes spark-class.md[`spark-class` shell script] to run <<main, `SparkSubmit` standalone application>>.

 CAUTION: FIXME Add Cluster Manager and Deploy Mode to the table below (see `options` value)

 [[options-properties-variables]]
-.Command-Line Options, Spark Properties and Environment Variables (from ``SparkSubmitArguments``'s link:spark-submit-SparkSubmitArguments.adoc#loadEnvironmentArguments[loadEnvironmentArguments] and link:spark-submit-SparkSubmitArguments.adoc#handle[handle])
+.Command-Line Options, Spark Properties and Environment Variables (from ``SparkSubmitArguments``'s spark-submit-SparkSubmitArguments.md#loadEnvironmentArguments[loadEnvironmentArguments] and spark-submit-SparkSubmitArguments.md#handle[handle])
 [cols="1,1,1,2,1", options="header",width="100%"]
 |===
 | Command-Line Option | Spark Property | Environment Variable | Description | Internal Property